 The Massage Therapy Diploma program provides a solid foundation in anatomy, physiology and pathophysiology that form the basis for training in specific massage techniques.
 Hands-on techniques include Swedish massage, Deep Tissue, Neuromuscular Therapy, Sports Massage, Basic Shiatsu and Supervised Clinical Practice.
 The diploma program prepares the student for entry-level positions in the massage therapy industry.
-Our graduates pursue a variety of jobs including private practice, athletic team massage therapist, massage therapist in a hospital, athletic club massage therapist, on-site massage therapist, massage therapist in a hair salon, assistant to physical therapists or chiropractors and massage therapist on cruise ships.
+Our graduates pursue a variety of jobs including private practice, athletic team massage therapist, massage therapist in a hospital, athletic club massage therapist, on-site massage therapist in a hair salon, assistant to physical therapists or chiropractors and massage therapist on cruise ships.
 Successful completion of this diploma program qualifies the graduate to test for massage therapy licensure or registry in Louisiana and Mississippi and provides eligibility to sit for the National Certification Board for Massage and Bodywork Licensure Examination (MBLEx).

-Required Courses in the Massage Therapy Program

-Content Course s CH
+Content Course 2S CH

 MTS 01 Massage Science Theory I (125)

 MTW 01 Western Applications and Techniques I (75)

 MTP 01 Special Populations and Services (50)

 MTP 02 Eastern Philosophy and Techniques (50)

 MTS 02 Massage Science Theory II (75)

 MTW 02 Western Applications and Techniques II (50)

 MTB 01 Massage Business and Communication (50)

 MTC 01 Clinical Practice (125)

 Total 600